nanoframework/nanoFramework.IoT.Device/devices/Scd30/README.md

 Configuration.SetPinFunction(27, DeviceFunction.COM3_RX);
 ```

 Initialize the `SerialPort` and pass it to the `Scd30Sensor`.
+You'll stay in control of the `SerialPort` for any exotic situations (i.e. `InvertSignalLevels` or multiplexing scenarios).
 The constructor of the `Scd30Sensor` will configure the `SerialPort` to the expected `BaudRate` and other settings:

 ```csharp
 var scd30 = new Scd30Sensor(new SerialPort("COM3"));